pblischak/HyDe/README.rst

 .. code:: bash

-    # To install dependencies -- add progress if you're using the GUI
+    # To install dependencies -- add 'progress' if you're using the GUI
     pip install cython numpy multiprocess

     # Clone HyDe repository from GitHub